CMS Department of Physical Education

 For physical education questions, contact physical education director Randy Town at randy.town@cms.claremont.edu

-Physical education courses for the remote learning semester include the following:
+Physical education courses include the following:

 jennifer.clark@cms.claremont.edu